devonlin/portfolio/README.md

+<h1>Portfolio</h1>
-Portfolio website build with html, css and few lines of vanilla javascript. using swiper.js library build project page with overflow scroll effect.
+this is a website build with html, css and few lines of vanilla javascript. using swiper.js library build project page with overflow scroll effect.

 asypiechart,fontawsome, socket.js